Cal vs. Washington State NCAA Football Odds, Plays and Insights | October 2, 2021

 - Washington State has combined with its opponents to score more than 52 points in two games this season.

-- The two teams combine to score 52.3 points per game, 0.3 more than the total in this contest.
+- Saturday's total is 0.3 points lower than the two team's combined 52.3 points per game average.

-- These two squads surrender a combined 59.1 points per game, 7.1 more than this contest's over/under.
+- This contest's total is 7.1 points fewer than the 59.1 these two squads combine to give up per game in 2021.

-- Golden Bears games have an average total of 48.9 points this season, 3.1 fewer than Saturday's over/under.
+- The average total in Golden Bears games this season is 48.9, 3.1 points fewer than Saturday's over/under of 52 .

-- In 2021, games involving the Cougars have averaged a total of 61.4 points, 9.4 more than the set over/under in this contest.
+- The 61.4 PPG average total in Cougars games this season is 9.4 points more than this game's over/under.

 Cal Stats and Trends